codefresh-io/docs.codefresh.io/_docs/example-catalog/cd-examples/gitops-secrets.md

 You can find the secrets themselves at [https://github.com/codefresh-contrib/gitops-secrets-sample-app/tree/main/never-commit-to-git/unsealed_secrets](https://github.com/codefresh-contrib/gitops-secrets-sample-app/tree/main/never-commit-to-git/unsealed_secrets){:target="\_blank"}.
 There are encoded with base64 so they are **NOT** safe to commit in Git.

+>**NOTE**:
->Note that for demonstration purposes, the Git repository contains raw secrets so that you can encrypt them yourself.
+For demonstration purposes, the Git repository contains raw secrets so that you can encrypt them yourself.
 In a production application, the Git repository must only contain sealed/encrypted secrets.

 ## Preparing the secrets